mgunyho/PdArray/README.md

 Miniramp is a small envelope generator that outputs a linear ramp from 0 to 10V in a given time.
 The duration of the ramp is shown on a display at the bottom.
 The large knob controls the base duration, either with linear or logarithmic scaling as selected by the LIN/LOG switch.
-You can control the ramp duration / speed with the CV input and CV amount knob.
+You can also control the ramp duration / speed with the CV input and CV amount knob.

 When you send a trigger to TRG IN, the RAMP output will output the ramp and the GATE output will output 10V while the ramp is in progress (useful for e.g. the